jiannmeng/mys-postcode-matrix/data/_DATA.md

 We use this to check that our given coordinates are really within a state's boundaries.

-### [insert name here]
+### posm_coords_not_in_state_geojson.csv

-When checking whether postcode coordinates are within state boundaries, a few cropped in the wrong state.
+When checking whether postcode coordinates are within state boundaries, a few cropped up in the wrong state.
 This file contains hand-corrected coordinates for these postcodes.